If your experience with Facebook ads revolves around clicking the “Boost Post” or “Get More Likes” buttons, this post is for you.

 - News Feed (Desktop Only)

 - Mobile Only

 Any advertiser worth their salt knows that it’s important to split test ads.
-And a big part of split testing is placement.
+And a big part of Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. is placement.

 The success rate of ads is often drastically different depending on the placement.
 And the cost also differs accordingly.

 So what you should be doing is split testing your ads to determine which placements are most efficient, leading to the lowest cost per desired action.

 If you are using Power Editor, you can do this.
 Otherwise, no dice!

 If you click the “Boost Post” button, you have no control over your bid.
 It’s automatically Optimized CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience..
 In fact, you even have very limited options for budgets (you probably know these costs have gone up!).

 You could promote the same post through Power Editor and use Optimized CPM, CPM or Facebook reports on CPC (All) and CPC (Link Click).
 The first refers to all clicks and the second on all internal and outbound links..
 You could set your bid for CPM and CPC.
 You could set a A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. of whatever you want.

 When setting bids within the self-serve ad tool, your options look something like this: